Sameer-Beg/sameerbeg-demo/README.md

 # sameerbeg-demo
-This  is my first repo
+This  is my first git repo
+Author - Sameer beg